trivago/chapi/README.md

       jobnames              Jobs to add to the index

 ### pull
-Pull jobs from remote system and add them to local repository
+Pull tasks from remote system and add them to local repository

 ```Shell
 bin/chapi pull [options] [--] [<jobnames>]...